From Russia with Love (film): Casting

-Greek actress Katina Paxinou was originally considered for the role of Rosa Klebb, but was unavailable.
+Greek actress Katina Paxinou was considered for the role of Rosa Klebb, but was unavailable.
 Terence Young cast Austrian singer Lotte Lenya after hearing one of her musical recordings.
 Young wanted Kronsteen's portrayer to be "an actor with a remarkable face", so the minor character would be well remembered by audiences.
 This led to the casting of Vladek Sheybal, whom Young also considered convincing as an intellectual.
 Sheybal was initially hesitant to take the role but was convinced by Connery's girlfriend Diane Cilento.
 Several women were tested for the roles of Vida and Zora, the two fighting Gypsy girls, and after Aliza Gur and Martine Beswick were cast, they spent six weeks practising their fight choreography with stunt work arranger Peter Perkins.
 Beswick was mis-credited as 'Martin Beswick' in the film's opening titles, but this error was fixed for the 2001 DVD release.

 Mexican actor Pedro Armendáriz was recommended to Young by director John Ford to play Kerim Bey.
 After experiencing increasing discomfort on location in Istanbul, Armendáriz was diagnosed with inoperable cancer.
 Filming in Istanbul was terminated, the production moved to Britain, and Armendáriz's scenes were brought forward so that he could complete his scenes without delay.
 Though visibly in pain, he continued working as long as possible.
 When he could no longer work, he returned home and killed himself.
 Remaining shots after Armendáriz left London had a stunt double and Terence Young himself as stand-ins.

 Englishman Joe Robinson was a strong contender for the role of Red Grant but it was given to Robert Shaw.